terrence-ou/MAI-Translator/README.md

 ## Get Started

-You'll need APIs from OpenAI, DeepL, and Claude to ensure translations working porperly; OpenAI api is required for the Text-to-Speech functionalities.
+You'll need API keys from OpenAI, DeepL, and Claude to ensure translations work properly.
+The app can still work when one or two keys are missing.
+However,  the OpenAI API key is required for the Text-to-Speech functionalities if the text reader is important to you.
+- Get OpenAI API key: https://platform.openai.com/docs/overview
+- Get Claude API key: https://console.anthropic.com/dashboard
+- Get DeepL Api Key: https://www.deepl.com/en/pro-api (Free version api key is good enough)

 ## Tech Stack